 An alternative to beef is ground beef.
 It’s a cheaper option that still has a lot of flavor.
 Plus, it’s packed with healthy fats and protein.

 You have no idea how much flavor ground beef can add to a dish until you’ve tried it.
-The beef pairs well with the pesto sauce and gives the pasta a nice flavor.
+The beef pairs well with the pesto sauce and give the pasta a nice flavor.

 One thing I always say is that when you’re cooking ground beef, it’s important to anticipate the amount of fat that will be rendered.
 This can make or break a dish.

-If you want to avoid the fat, you can always substitute ground turkey for the beef.
-It’s a leaner option that still has a lot of flavor.
+If you want to avoid fat, you can always substitute ground turkey for beef.
+It’s a leaner option that still has a lot of flavors.

 Lamb metaphorically means “the other white meat” because it’s just as versatile as pork.
 It pairs well with a variety of flavors and can be cooked in many different ways.

 The pesto sauce complements the lamb well, as it is a hearty and flavorful protein.
 It’s also high in omega-rich fats and protein.